carylee/caryleetenor/content/media/the-rainy-day/index.md

 ---
 title: "The Rainy Day (Jeraldine Herbison)"
 date: 2023-03-15
-description: "The Rainy Day, an art song by Jeraldine Herbison, recorded for an audition."
+description: 'Cary performs the art song "The Rainy Day" by Jeraldine Herbison'
 summary: "The Rainy Day, an art song by Jeraldine Herbison, recorded for an audition."
 tags: ["art song", "audition"]
 videos: ["https://youtu.be/qAFuhHKcja0"]